 As parents, there are ways to address the summer and COVID-19 slump and stop your child from losing the knowledge they gained from the previous school year.
 There are educational camps and at home curriculum lessons that can keep your child active during the off months.

 According to the American Educational Research Association, students experience greater losses in math than reading during the summer months.
 Based on this, STEM Sports® believes it is critical to keep students active and learning during this fast-changing pandemic.
 STEM Sports® is offering free sample lessons of our curricula that you can implement with your child at home.
-We offer STEM Baseball, STEM Basketball, STEM Football, STEM Golf, STEM Soccer, STEM Softball, STEM Volleyball and STEM BMX samples.
+We offer STEM Baseball, STEM Basketball, STEM Football, STEM Golf, STEM Soccer, STEM Softball, and STEM Volleyball.
 This wide variety of sport offerings makes it easy for you, as parents, to find a sample that caters to your child’s interests.

 Success in STEM is largely dependent on exposure, consistency of that exposure and confidence.
 With an increased amount of time at home, this is a great opportunity to give your child the tools they need to improve their STEM literacy and enter into the school year more prepared to succeed.